 I-taweh released his second album, Judgement, in Kinston, Jamaica in February 2017.
 The single, Never Fade Away, and the album charted on Jamaica’s Top Ten Reggae Charts.
 Following the release, I-taweh was one of seven international reggae acts chosen to showcase their talent at one of the largest music industry conventions in the world, the South by Southwest (SXSW) music conference in Austin, Texas.
 He was invited to perform at he historical Nelson Family’s Arlyn Studio, for an intimate Tribute To The Legends, where he shared the stage with the legendary Billie Joe Shaver and Marcia Ball.

 I-taweh took his solo acoustic act to Europe and the UK in the fall of 2017 where he captivated audiences with his moving lyrics, confident stage presence, and phenomenal talent.
 His unique and original sound stems from his authentic Jamaican roots combined with inspirations from expansive travels abroad.
 His music is diverse, reflecting his passion for human rights and social justice.
 Whether performing acoustic guitar, or with his full band, he wins the hearts of listeners everywhere, continuously leaving his audience wanting more.

 I-taweh released a new single, No Mediocre Vibe, in June 2018, and in October he released a tribute single, called Danger Zone, in honor of his elder, Brother Sam Clayton.
 Another great single from his upcoming album, Rolling Stone, was released in November 2018.
-Make sure you don’t miss a chance to see and listen to I-taweh, and watch out for his upcoming third album scheduled to release in the spring of 2019!
+Make sure you don’t miss a chance to see and listen to I-taweh, and watch out for his upcoming third album scheduled to release in January 2020!